All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

-- Use eyedrops to help ease dry eyes that can occur as a result of problems with blinking or persistent tearing.
+Use eyedrops multiple times a day to help ease dry eyes that can occur as a result of problems with blinking or persistent tearing.

-- Use a walker that is weighted, to help you avoid falls.
+Use a walker that is weighted, to help you avoid falling backward.

-- Remove scatter rugs or other items that are hard to see without looking downward.
+Remove small area rugs or other items that are hard to see without looking downward.

 Coping and support